-Amazon RDS is a managed relational database service that provides you six familiar database engines to choose from, including Amazon Aurora, MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server.
+Amazon RDS is a managed relational database service that provides you seven familiar database engines to choose from, including Amazon Aurora MySQL-Compatible Edition, Amazon Aurora PostgreSQL-Compatible Edition, MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server.
 This means that the code, applications, and tools you already use today with your existing databases can be used with Amazon RDS.
 Amazon RDS handles routine database tasks such as provisioning, patching, backup, recovery, failure detection, and repair.

 Amazon RDS makes it easy to use replication to enhance availability and reliability for production workloads.
 Using the Multi-AZ deployment option, you can run mission-critical workloads with high availability and built-in automated fail-over from your primary database to a synchronously replicated secondary database.
 Using Read Replicas, you can scale out beyond the capacity of a single database deployment for read-heavy database workloads.

 As with all Amazon Web Services, there are no up-front investments required, and you pay only for the resources you use.

 You can use the Amazon Web Services Management Console, the Amazon RDS Command Line Interface, or simple API calls to access the capabilities of a production-ready relational database in minutes.